-Notice of intent to appeal must be received by the President within 2 weeks of the Dean's notification to the member (clause 7).
+Notice of intent to appeal must be received by the President within two (2) weeks of the Dean's/Director's notification to the member (Clause 16.7).

-A separate Redundancy Appeal Committee shall be formed for each group of appellants from any single department in any single declaration of redundancy.
-The Committee shall consist of 5 members selected at random from a list of all tenured members.
+A separate Redundancy Appeal Committee shall be formed for each group of appellants from any single Department in any single declaration of redundancy.
+The Committee shall consist of five (5) members selected at random from a list of all tenured members.
 Individuals involved in declaring the redundancy and in identifying the members affected are not eligible to serve on the Appeal Committee.
 Their names, if drawn, shall be replaced by further random selections.
-If the Dean and appellants agree to reject a name, it shall be replaced.
-The Dean and the appellants may each reject 3 names which shall be replaced.
-By 30 September of each year, the Secretary of the Board of Governors shall publish a list of members eligible to serve on Redundancy Appeal Committees and shall arrange and supervise the selection of members of the committees.
+If the Dean/Director and appellants agree to reject a name, it shall be replaced.
+The Dean/Director and the appellants may each reject three (3) names which shall be replaced.
+By 30 September of each year, the Secretary of the Board of Governors shall publish a list of members eligible to serve on Redundancy Appeal Committees and shall arrange and supervise the selection of members of the Committees.

-The Committee shall hear the appeal within 2 weeks of the notice of intent to appeal.
+The Committee shall hear the appeal within two (2) weeks of the notice of intent to appeal.

-The appeal shall be in public within the University community unless both the appellant and the Dean agree to its being held--in whole or in part--in camera.
+The appeal shall be in public within the University community unless both the appellant and the Dean/Director agree to its being held - in whole or in part - in camera.

-The Committee shall elect its own chairperson.
+The Committee shall elect its own Chairperson.

-Both the appellant and the Dean shall be permitted to appear with advisors at any stage in the proceedings and shall have the right to present and question evidence.
+Both the appellant and the Dean/Director shall be permitted to appear with advisors at any stage in the proceedings and shall have the right to present and question evidence.

-Minutes of the proceedings, including the names of witnesses heard, copies of evidence received, and decisions made, shall be available to members of the Committee and to the appellant and the Dean.
+Minutes of the proceedings, including the names of witnesses heard, copies of evidence received, and decisions made, shall be available to members of the Committee and to the appellant and the Dean/Director.